petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 This could be a simple formula for hand calculations, but more often than not it will include datasets and software.
+Publishing a paper with an "in-house" code may be good for your career, but if your discoveries are useless without a computer program to calculate predictions, the effort to derive value from your work will be unnecessarily high.
+"It's not documented well enough" is not a valid excuse either.
+Like with reproducibility,
+even if we haven't molded our research products into the most reusable form possible, we should be sharing everything we used to do the research, so long as it's not harmful to someone else to do so.

 Do you have some results for which you'd like to check the reproducibility?
 I might be willing to give it a shot as well.